apache/druid/docs/content/querying/lookups.md

 would be `Super Mega Awesome App`.

-It is worth noting that lookups support use cases where keys map to unique values (injective) such as a country code and a country name, and also supports use cases where multiple IDs map to the same value, e.g. multiple app-ids belonging to a single account manager.
+It is worth noting that lookups support use cases where keys map to unique values (injective) such as a country code and a country name, and also support use cases where multiple IDs map to the same value, e.g. multiple app-ids belonging to a single account manager.

 Lookups do not have history.
 They always use the current data.
 This means that if the chief account manager for a